 - I’m happily living in London

-- I’m a cat person, although they can be a nightmare
+- I’m a cat person

-- I’m a great fan of modernist literature
+- I’m an advocate of modernist literature

 - I grew up largely in Germany, although I’m British